8cH9azbsFifZ/codec/README.txt

 Can I help?
 -----------

-Maybe, check out the latest version of the http://freetel.svn.sourceforge.net/viewvc/freetel/codec2/TODO.txt?view=log[TODO] list and the development roadmap above and see if there is anything that interests you.
+Maybe; check out the latest version of the http://freetel.svn.sourceforge.net/viewvc/freetel/codec2/TODO.txt?view=log[TODO] list and the development roadmap above and see if there is anything that interests you.